infstellar/genshin_impact_assistant/doc/en_US/readme.md

 Portions of this document may out of date.
 ```

 <strong> The program's support for English is not yet complete.
 If you want to use it at this stage, please switch Genshin Impact to Simplified Chinese.
-Full support will be completed in January 2023 ~ February 2023.  </strong>
+Full support will be completed in January 2023 ~ April 2023.  </strong>

 <div align="center">